peermaute/whats-the-genre/README.md

 # What's The Genre?

-This webapp can find the genre for any given song.
+This webapp can find the genre for any given song or artist.
 Check out [whats-the-genre.com](https://whats-the-genre.com)

 ## Tech Stack